Granite City, Illinois: Geography

-Granite City is located adjacent to the Chain of Rocks Canal on the Upper Mississippi River, bordering Horseshoe Lake on its southeastern side.
-The city sits in the American Bottom, a wide, flat, fertile plain.
+Granite City is adjacent to the Chain of Rocks Canal on the Upper Mississippi River, bordering Horseshoe Lake on its southeastern side.
+The city sits in the American Bottom, a wide, fertile plain.
 Although at risk during the Great Flood of 1993, the city never flooded and is protected by a series of levees along both the Mississippi River and Chain of Rocks Canal.

-Granite City is located within a few miles of three interstate highways and two corresponding loops.
-Interstate 270 passes through the northern edge of the city and Interstates 255, 70, 55, and 64 all pass just to the south and east of the city.
+Granite City is within a few miles of three interstate highways and two corresponding loops.
+Interstate 270 passes through the northern edge of the city and Interstates 255, 70, 55, and 64 all pass just south and east of the city.

 Route 3 is a major thoroughfare along the western edge of the city and provides access to downtown St. Louis across the recently renovated McKinley Bridge.

-According to the 2010 census, the city has a total area of 20.70 sqmi, of which 1.41 sqmi (or 6.81%) is covered by water.
+According to the 2010 census, the city has an area of 20.70 sqmi, of which 1.41 sqmi (or 6.81%) is covered by water.